Category Archives: Bird Anatomy

 UPDATE 15 May 2024.
 An excellent story about a leucistic red-tailed hawk in southwestern PA: Pittsburgh Quarterly: What Was That White Bird?

 (*1) How rare are gyrfalcons in PA?
 In 1982 and 1984, DVOC’s Cassinia analyzed all the reports of gyrfalcons in Pennsylvania.
 From the mid 1870’s to 1984 only 41 were confirmed: Gyrfalcon Records in Pennsylvania, Part One, 1982 and Gyrfalcon Records in Pennsylvania, Part Two, 1984.
-Most reports were in Schuykill, Carbon, Berks, Lehigh and Lancaster counties with only 2 reports at Presque Isle, Erie County (there have been more since then).
-As of 1984, the most recent sighting of a gyrfalcon in Pittsburgh’s 11-county metro area was 1 bird in Westmoreland County in January 1913.
+Most reports were in Schuykill, Carbon, Berks, Lehigh and Lancaster counties with only 2 reports at Presque Isle, Erie County (plus a gyrfalcon at Gull Point on 1 Jan 1994).
+As of 1984, the most recent sighting of a gyrfalcon in Pittsburgh’s 11-county metro area was 1 bird in Westmoreland County in January 1913. … Keep in mind that most gyrfalcons in North America are a uniform dark brown, not white.

 The Back Toes